csioza/kael/ReadMe.txt

 will need to copy the corresponding localized resources MFC42XXX.DLL from the Microsoft Visual C++ CD-ROM onto the system or system32 directory, and rename it to be MFCLOC.DLL.  ("XXX" stands for the language abbreviation.
-For example, MFC42DEU.DLL contains resources translated to German.)
-If you don't do this, some of the UI elements of your application will remain in the language of the operating system.